 BIRD SIGHTING HIGHLIGHTS FROM RECENT BOB BIRD WALKS

 Please have a look at Bob's weekly narrative report on what was seen on his Central Park walks during the past week.
 A good way to predict what birds you will likely see on this week's walks.

-A few birds you might see in Central Park during the summer months.
-Top row (l to r): yellow warbler, red-eyed vireo, eastern kingbird, gadwall.
-Middle row: black-crowned night heron (above), tree swallow (below), song sparrow, Baltimore oriole, house wren.
-Bottom row: northern flicker, northern mockingbird, great egret, red-tailed hawk.
+A few birds you might see in Central Park during the autumn months.
+Top row (l to r): ruby-throated hummingbird, swamp sparrow, warbling vireo, gadwall.
+Second row: black-billed cuckoo, northern waterthrush, hermit thrush, winter wren, blue-winged warbler.
+Bottom row: monk parakeet, northern parula, American redstart, red-tailed hawk (above), ruby-crowned kinglet (below), eastern wood-pewee.
 Photos by Deb Allen.